tisem-digital-marketing/2021-smwa/docs/about.md

 ### Max Winkler

 [Max](http://www.econ.uzh.ch/en/people/graduatestudents/winkler.html) is a 3rd year Doctoral Candidate in the Department of Economics.
-His research interests lie at the intersection of economic history, economic development and programme evaluation.
+His research interests lie at the intersection of cultural economics, behavioural economics and development economics..

 This year, Max leads the following modules: